Zesix/Impulse/README.md

 Loading Screen:

-The loading screen service of both interactive and automatic loading screens.
-To add a new type of loading screen please follow the next steps:
+The loading screen service offers both interactive (click to continue) and automatic (starts scene once loaded) transitions.
+Loading screens are selected at random from a LoadingScreenConfig scriptable object.
+This design follows the trend in many games where a random loading screen is selected that shows gameplay tips for the user to read while they wait.

+To add a loading screen:

-1. Create the UI for the new loading screen, the initial parent must be regular rectTransform (not a canvas!)
+1. Create the UI for the new loading screen.
+The root parent object must be regular rectTransform (not a canvas!)

-2. Add to the parent of the UI the component LoadingScreenPresenter and fill its fields as follows If it isn't an interactive screen:
+2. Add the LoadingScreenPresenter component to the parent object and fill out its fields as follows:

+	Non-interactive loading screen:

-	2.1a: Fill the progress fill Image and Text fields as desired, you can leave them empty the display fields that you don't wanna use
+	2.1a: Assign the "Progress Fill" Image and Text fields as desired.
+If you don't want to use one of these fields, you can leave it empty.

-	2.2a: Make sure that the Requires User Input field is empty 2.3a: Set the default delay after loading you wan't in the Time After Completion field
+	2.2a: Make sure the "Requires User Input" field is empty.

+	2.3a: Set the default delay (after loading) in the Time After Completion field.
+This is the amount of time that must pass before the next scene is automatically loaded.

-	If it is an interactive screen:
+	Interactive loading screen:

-	2.1b: Follow the same steps as above but ignore 2.2a, and make sure the Requires User Input field is marked as Active 2.2b: If desired, place in the Press Any Key Obj field the gameobject you want to display when the loading process is completed and the user must press a key to continue
+	2.1b: Follow the same steps as above, but ignore 2.2a.
+Make sure the "Requires User Input" field is marked as Active.

+	2.2b: If desired, assign the gameobject you want to display when the loading process is completed in the Press Any Key Obj field.
+This can be a UI object (rectTransform only, no canvas) or any gameobject you want to display once the loading process is complete.

-3. Finally, locate the LoadingScreenConfig scripteable object (normally in Assets/Configurations) and add the newly created loading screen to the Possible Loading Screens collection
+3. Finally, locate the LoadingScreenConfig scriptable object (normally in Assets/Configurations) and add the newly created loading screen to the Possible Loading Screens collection.

 **Customize the Main Menu**